tweedegolf/embedded-workshop/Curriculum.md

 ### Learning outcomes
 - Constraints of no_std programming
-- Structure of embedded rust applicaties
+- Structure of embedded rust applications
 - Relationship HAL and PAC
 - Purpose of cortex-m and cortex-m-rt
 - Setting up a dev env with probe-rs